radiantlogic-v8/documentation-new/documentation/configuration/security/attribute-encryption.md

 To define the criteria used to generate an encryption key:

-1. Navigate to Control Panel > Manage > Security > Attribute Encryption.
+1. Navigate to Control Panel > MANAGE > Security > Attribute Encryption.
 1. In the RadiantOne Directory Attribute Encryption Key section select the desired cipher from the drop-down list or select [AWSKMS](#using-amazon-web-services-aws-with-a-customer-master-key-cmk) if you want to use your own Customer Master Key (CMK) in Amazon Web Services (AWS) Key Management Service (KMS) and have configured the necessary settings in ZooKeeper.

       ![An image showing ](Media/awskms-cipher.jpg)